Why April 2026 Is a Decision Point for Every FD Investor

 Frequently Asked Questions

-FD interest is added to your total income and taxed at your applicable slab rate under both old and new tax regimes.
-Banks deduct TDS at 10% if annual FD interest across all accounts at one bank exceeds ₹40,000 (₹50,000 for senior citizens).
-If your total income is below the taxable threshold, submit Form 15G (general) or Form 15H (senior citizens) to avoid TDS deduction at source.
+FD interest is added to total income and taxed at the applicable slab rate under both tax regimes.
+Banks deduct TDS at 10% when annual interest from one bank exceeds Rs.40,000 (Rs.50,000 for senior citizens).
+This threshold is hit on any deposit above Rs.5 lakh at 7.5% or above Rs.6.25 lakh at 8%.
+If total annual income is below the taxable threshold, submit Form 15G (Form 15H for senior citizens) at each bank at the start of the financial year to prevent TDS deduction.
+Missing this submission means TDS is deducted and recovered only through ITR refund, which takes months.